MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-schedule-pipeline-job.md

 ### Define a time-based schedule with a cron expression

-A cron expression can specify a flexible and customized recurrence pattern.
-A standard crontab expression expresses a recurring schedule composed of the space-delimited fields `MINUTES HOURS DAYS MONTHS DAYS-OF-WEEK`.
+A cron expression can specify a flexible and customized recurrence pattern for a schedule.
+A standard crontab expression is composed of the space-delimited fields `MINUTES HOURS DAYS MONTHS DAYS-OF-WEEK`.
 A wildcard `*` means all values for a field.

 In an Azure Machine Language schedule cron expression:

+- `MINUTES` is an integer or list from 0 to 59.
 - `HOURS` is an integer or list from 0 to 23.
-- `MINUTES` is an integer or list from 0 to 59.
 - `DAYS` values aren't supported, and are always treated as `*`.
+The `*` value in `DAYS` means all days in a month, which varies with month and year.
 - `MONTHS` values aren't supported, and are always treated as `*`.
 - `DAYS-OF-WEEK` is an integer or list from 0 to 6, where 0 = Sunday.
 Names of days are also accepted.

-The `*` value in `DAYS` means all days in a month, which varies with month and year.
-The expression `15 16 * * 1` means 4:15 PM UTC every Monday.
-For more information about crontab expressions, see the [Crontab Expression wiki on GitHub ](https://github.com/atifaziz/NCrontab/wiki/Crontab-Expression).
+For example, the expression `15 16 * * 1` means 4:15 PM UTC every Monday.
+For more information about crontab expressions, see the [Crontab Expression wiki on GitHub](https://github.com/atifaziz/NCrontab/wiki/Crontab-Expression).

 # [Azure CLI](#tab/cliv2)

 The following YAML code defines a recurring schedule for a pipeline job.
 The required `type` parameter specifies that the `trigger` type is `cron`.